googlesamples / arcore-depth-lab

 Assets/ARRealismDemos/DemoCarousel/Scenes/DemoCarousel.unity Assets/ARRealismDemos/DepthEffects/Scenes/DepthEffects.unity Assets/ARRealismDemos/MaterialWrap/Scenes/MaterialWrap.unity Assets/ARRealismDemos/Collider/Scenes/Collider.unity Assets/ARRealismDemos/Splat/Scenes/OrientedSplat.unity Assets/ARRealismDemos/OrientedReticle/Scenes/OrientedReticle.unity Assets/ARRealismDemos/LaserTag/Scenes/LaserBeam.unity Assets/ARRealismDemos/AvatarLocomotion/Scenes/AvatarLocomotion.unity Assets/ARRealismDemos/Relighting/Scenes/PointsRelighting.unity Assets/ARRealismDemos/DepthEffects/Scenes/FogEffect.unity Assets/ARRealismDemos/SnowParticles/Scenes/ArCoreSnowParticles.unity Assets/ARRealismDemos/RainParticles/Scenes/RainParticlesScene.unity Assets/ARRealismDemos/DepthEffects/Scenes/DepthOfFieldEffect.unity Assets/ARRealismDemos/CollisionDetection/Scenes/CollisionAwareObjectPlacement.unity Assets/ARRealismDemos/Water/Scenes/Water.unity

-The project is set up to use the IL2CPP
+The project is set up to use the IL2CPP scripting backend instead of Mono to

-app.
+build an ARM64 app.
 You may be prompted to locate the Android NDK folder.

-You can download the NDK
+You can download the NDK by navigating to

-Unity > Preferences > External Tools > NDK
+Unity > Preferences > External Tools > NDK and clicking the Download button.

 In August 2020, Google Play Services for AR (ARCore) will remove support for 32-bit-only ARCore-enabled apps running on 64-bit devices.
 Support for 32-bit apps running on 32-bit devices is unaffected.

-If you have published a 32-bit-only (armeabi-v7a
+If you have published a 32-bit-only (armeabi-v7a) version of your

-ARCore-enabled app without publishing a corresponding 64-bit (arm64-v8a
+ARCore-enabled app without publishing a corresponding 64-bit (arm64-v8a)

 version, you must update your app to include 64-bit native libraries before